sorm/sorm.github.com/index.md

 ##Features

 * **Complete abstraction from relational concepts**.
 You work with case classes, collections and other standard Scala data types instead of tables, rows, foreign keys and relations.
+* **Complete separation of domain model from persistence layer**.
+There are no annotations, special types or any other dependencies on persistence layer present in model declaration.
+[This house is clear](http://www.youtube.com/watch?v=Fyexd07BUuc)!
-* **An intuitive and centralized connection-agnostic API of just a few methods**.
+* **An intuitive and centralized connection-agnostic API**.
 No tangled implicit constructions polluting your namespace and functionality scatterred across multiple components.
 * **Automated schema generation**.
-* **Multithreading**.
+* **Concurrency**.
 A single SORM instance can safely be used across multiple threads and seamlessly integrates into actor-based concurrent systems, like Akka.
-* **Integrated connections pooling**.
+* **Integrated connection pooling**.
 Scalable just by setting a "poolSize" parameter.

 ##A Quick Intro